 These fixed assets are capital-intensive (which means they are expensive) and are generally used by the business in revenue-generating operations.

-It is important to note that some fixed assets, especially machines and other physical assets, lose value over time and use.
-This loss in value is called depreciation, and is subtracted from the value of the fixed asset.
+Note: Some fixed assets lose value over time and use.
+This loss in value is called depreciation and is subtracted from the value of the fixed asset.

 Intangible Fixed Assets